sabrinamerkin/sabrinamerkin.github.io/_posts/2021-09-16-PDAC-Analysis.md

 The results show that the PT-parameter estimating function provides good estimates of the PT parameters µ and D regardless of sample size.
 As for the PT parameter α, increasing the sample size of the simulated data improved the parameter estimates.

 The same four simulated scenarios were also used to test the empirical power of the PT-goodness-of-fit function.
 These simulations tested whether or not a particular scenario’s distribution shape deviated from that of the Negative Binomial or Poisson distribution.
 The shape of each distribution from the four scenarios were compared to the Negative Binomial and Poisson distributions holding PT parameter values α=0 and α=1, respectively.
 This shape test was performed on each of the 1000 replicates for every simulation.
+The following 2-sided hypothesis test was performed to detect the number of distributions out-of-1000 that rejected the null hypothesis (H0: α=0 for Negative Binomial test or H0: α=1 for Poisson test).
+In other words, how many distributions had shapes that were deemed significantly different from the shape of a Negative Binomial or Poisson distribution.
 Here is an example of how both tests were performed in Scenario II with sample size n=200:

 ``` r